dylan1120/address/README.md

 # address

-#Enter the  address of document you want to parse at the beginning of the program and run, you will get two dataframe, processed_yes and processed_no.
+#Enter the path of document you want to parse at the beginning of the program and run, you will get two dataframe, processed_yes and processed_no.
 processed_yes is with the success of parse of address while  processed_yes is not.